-- > Truth table of the negation operator, conjunction, disjunction, exclusive disjunction, implication and biconditional. - > How to form the negation of an implication and contrapositive, converse, and inverse of an implication - \triangleright All different ways of saying p implies q - > How to prove tautologies, contradictions and logical equivalences using truth tables - Logical equivalences, in particular distributive laws, De Morgan's laws and equivalences involving implications - > The meaning of the universal and the existential quantifier, and their negations - ➤ How to work with nested quantifiers (how to state negations, how to recognize whether a statement is true or false and justify it, Exercises 26-33, 37, 38 and exercises on the web-site) - The most important rules of inference: modus ponens, modus tollens, hypothetical syllogism, disjunctive syllogism and the rules of inference for quantified statements - > Proofs from Section 1.5 related to odd/even integers, rational and irrational numbers (Example 14, Example 18, Example 19, Example 21, Example 24, and the corresponding Exercises 20-30) - > How to translate English sentences into logical propositions
+- > Truth table of the negation operator, conjunction, disjunction, exclusive disjunction, implication and biconditional. - > How to form the negation of an implication and contrapositive, converse, and inverse of an implication - $\triangleright$ All different ways of saying p implies q - > How to prove tautologies, contradictions and logical equivalences using truth tables - Logical equivalences, in particular distributive laws, De Morgan's laws and equivalences involving implications - > The meaning of the universal and the existential quantifier, and their negations - ➤ How to work with nested quantifiers (how to state negations, how to recognize whether a statement is true or false and justify it, Exercises 26-33, 37, 38 and exercises on the web-site posted on April 4, 2017) - The most important rules of inference: modus ponens, modus tollens, hypothetical syllogism, disjunctive syllogism and the rules of inference for quantified statements - > Proofs from Section 1.5 related to odd/even integers, rational and irrational numbers (Example 14, Example 18, Example 19, Example 21, Example 24, and the corresponding Exercises 20-30) - $\rightarrow$ A direct proof that $\sqrt{2}$ is irrational posted on April 7, 2017. - > How to translate English sentences into logical propositions